-The effort to include stakeholders in this process included stakeholder participation on the Steering Committee.
-All members of the Steering Committee live or work in the planning area.
-Five members represented Chelan County cities, and the balance represented state, federal or local sector interests.
+The effort to include stakeholders in this process began early in the planning process.
+The first press release for this project occurred early in the process to notify the public that the planning process would begin soon and invited interested community members to participate in the Steering Committee or the Wildfire Sub-Committee.
+Several community organizations and members of the public responded to the press release and requested to participate in the Steering Committee.
+Three members represented Chelan County, four members represented cities, three members represented fire districts, and the balance represented state or local agencies or community-based organizations.
 The Steering Committee met throughout the course of the plan's development, and all meetings were open to the public.
 Protocols for handling public comments were established in the ground rules developed by the Steering Committee.